Same-sex marriage: Same-sex marriage around the world

-In response to the international spread of same-sex marriage, a number of countries have enacted preventative constitutional bans, with the most recent being Georgia in 2018 and Russia in 2020.
-In other countries, constitutions have been adopted which have wording specifying that marriage is between a man and a woman, although, especially with the older constitutions, they were not necessarily worded with the intent to ban same-sex marriage.
+In response to the international spread of same-sex marriage, a number of countries have enacted preventative constitutional bans, with the most recent being Mali in 2023, and Gabon in 2024.
+In other countries, such restrictions and limitations are effected through legislation.
+Even before same-sex marriage was first legislated, some countries had constitutions that specified that marriage was between a man and a woman.

 International court rulings

 European Court of Human Rights

 In 2010, the European Court of Human Rights (ECHR) ruled in Schalk and Kopf v Austria, a case involving an Austrian same-sex couple who were denied the right to marry.
 The court found, by a vote of 4 to 3, that their human rights had not been violated.
 The court further stated that same-sex unions are not protected under art.
 12 of ECHR ("Right to marry"), which exclusively protects the right to marry of opposite-sex couples (without regard if the sex of the partners is the result of birth or of sex change), but they are protected under art.
 8 of ECHR ("Right to respect for private and family life") and art.
 14 ("Prohibition of discrimination").
-Furthermore, under European Convention of Human Rights, states are not obliged to allow same-sex marriage:

-British Judge Sir Nicolas Bratza, then head of the European Court of Human Rights, delivered a speech in 2012 that signaled the court was ready to declare same-sex marriage a "human right", as soon as enough countries fell into line.

 Article 12 of the European Convention on Human Rights states that: "Men and women of marriageable age have the right to marry and to found a family, according to the national laws governing the exercise of this right", not limiting marriage to those in a heterosexual relationship.
 However, the ECHR stated in Schalk and Kopf v Austria that this provision was intended to limit marriage to heterosexual relationships, as it used the term "men and women" instead of "everyone".
+Nevertheless, the court accepted and is considering cases concerning same-sex marriage recognition, e.g. Andersen v Poland.
+In 2021, the court ruled in Fedotova and Others v.
+Russia—followed by later judgements concerning other member states—that countries must provide some sort of legal recognition to same-sex couples, although not necessarily marriage.